 In Androgenetic Alopecia, the enzyme 5α-reductase facilitates the formation of DHT from the male hormone, testosterone.
 The DHT binds with androgen receptors in the hair follicle triggering the process of miniaturisation of the affected hair follicles.
 Miniaturisation is the process whereby hair follicles become smaller causing the hair shaft calibre to diminish and the hair

 shaft length to get shorter over time.
 Eventually the hair will become very thin and small like a vellus hair, then cease to grow and result in an area of baldness.

 Want to combat Hair Loss?

 If you want to combat hair loss you need to understand the process and the causes of Androgenetic Alopecia.
 Click the button below to watch a video by Dr. André Nel discussing Androgenetic Alopecia in further detail.

 What can be done to prevent or cure Male Pattern Baldness?

-There are a number of things you can do to inhibit the process of male pattern baldness from progressing, such as changing your diet and using non-surgical treatments and medication.
-For more advanced hair loss, you may opt for a minimally invasive hair transplant surgery, during which healthy hair follicles are harvested from the donor area of the scalp, and then transplanted into the recipient area.
+There are a number of things you can do to prevent the process of male pattern baldness from progressing, such as changing your diet and using mesotherapy non-surgical treatments and medication.
+For more advanced hair loss, you may opt for minimally invasive hair transplant surgery, during which healthy hair follicles (which don’t contain Androgen Receptors) are harvested from the donor area of the scalp, and then transplanted into the recipient area.

-The many successful results achieved by Dr. André Nel is confirmation that hair transplants do work.
+The many successful results achieved by Dr. André Nel is confirmation that hair transplant surgery works well in the right hands.
 If you are looking for a lasting solution to your hair loss problems, book your consultation with Dr. André Nel at The Hair, Skin & Wellness Clinic today.
-Find out more information about your own hair and what the best professional treatments would best suit you.
+Find out more information about your own hair loss and which treatments would be best suited for you.